 Cannabis grower’s first crop so bad she could not give away, court hears

-Woman told gardaí she was growing cdrug as a treatment for her arthritis
+Woman told gardaí she was growing drug as a treatment for her arthritis

 Woman told gardaí that she suffered from arthritis and that she found the cannabis was helpful for the condition.
 Photograph: iStock